shoibloya/nuggt-research/README.md

-readme_content = """
-# Nuggt: Retrieve and store information to be used as context for LLM.
+#🚀Nuggt: Retrieve and store information to be used as context for LLM.

 🎥 **Demo**
 Check out the video for a step-by-step walkthrough (uploading soon)!